Using Foam(ed) Plastics

 The following types of foam are most commonly used in set and prop construction:

-• Sprayable polyurethane foam
+- Sprayable polyurethane foam

-• HSF 110 Pour Foam, Class 1
+- HSF 110 Pour Foam, Class 1

-• Two-part rigid foam (AB foam)
+- Two-part rigid foam (AB foam)

-• Expanded Polystyrene (EPS) or polyurethane or polystyrene foam blocks
+- Expanded Polystyrene (EPS) or polyurethane or polystyrene foam blocks

 Potential Health Hazard From Foam(ed) Plastics

 The primary hazards in working with or around foam(ed) plastics are adverse health effects from direct exposure to foam(ed) plastics, and injuries caused from ignition of foam(ed) plastics.
 Although foam(ed) plastics can be used safely, they must be handled in accordance with the procedures designed to minimize exposure and ignition.
-When foam products burn they will generate dense clouds of black smoke and a variety of toxic gases, including carbon dioxide, carbon monoxide, oxides of nitrogen, and traces of hydrogen cyanide.
-All precautions must be taken to avoid ignition of foam(ed) plastics to prevent inhalation of potentially hazardous smoke and other injuries, such as burns.
+When foam products burn, they will generate dense clouds of black smoke and a variety of toxic gases, including carbon dioxide, carbon monoxide, oxides of nitrogen, and traces of hydrogen cyanide.
+All precautions must be taken to avoid ignition of foam(ed) plastics and prevent inhalation of potentially hazardous smoke and other injuries, such as burns.
 If inhalation of potentially hazardous smoke occurs, immediately seek medical attention.

 Exposure to Foam(ed) Plastics